glouppe/info8002-large-scale-data-systems/outline.md

 ## Solid ground

-- Understand the **foundational principles** of distributed systems, on top of which large-scale *databases* and *computing* systems are operating.
+- Understand the **foundational principles** of distributed systems, on top of which distributed *databases* and *computing* systems are operating.

 ## Practical